ProxiBlue/m2-hyva-playwright/README.md

 The file must not be commited to repo for security concerns.
 It is best to always create a dummy admin user for tests runs, and not use a real existing admin user

+## Locale for address data

+The tests use faker.js, and you can set your locale in the config.json file : ```"faker_locale": "en_AU"```

+Note that country selection is excluded from the built-in customer generated data as faker.js will not limit country to the selected locale.
+You have to do country selections yourself.